IB Chemistry Structure 1 1.5 Ideal Gases 1.5.1

 You must be able to state these clearly in exam responses:

-1. Gas particles are in constant, random, straight-line motion.
+Gas particles are in constant, rapid, random straight-line motion in all directions.

-2. The particles themselves possess negligible volume compared to the container.
-The gas is effectively mostly empty space.
+The particles possess negligible volume compared to container space (the gas is mostly empty space).

-3. There are no intermolecular forces of attraction or repulsion between the particles.
+There are no attractive or repulsive intermolecular forces between the gas particles.

-4. All collisions are perfectly elastic.
-No net loss of kinetic energy.
+All particle collisions are perfectly elastic with zero net dissipation of kinetic energy.

 Avogadro's Law and Molar Volume

-Equal volumes of any gases, under identical conditions of temperature and pressure, contain an identical number of molecules (and therefore moles).
-The identity or mass of the gas is irrelevant.
+Equal volumes of any gases, measured under identical conditions of temperature and pressure, contain the same number of particles (moles): \(V \propto n\).